-Dr. Abraham Low’s ground-breaking Mental Health Through Will Training book in 1950 taught readers that thinking too much about a given problem is called “processing.”
-It’s a matter of overthinking rather than taking action, reviewing negative ideas with a rationale that doing so might improve your quality of life.
+Dr. Abraham Low’s ground-breaking book, Mental Health Through Will Training (Willett, 1984), taught readers that thinking too much about a given problem is called “processing.”
+It’s a matter of overthinking rather than taking action.
 We might call them “wandering thoughts,” or “intrusive thoughts,” but they aren’t.
 They’re intentional, and we cause them by using the wrong vocabulary and harmful thinking patterns.

 Mental health professionals worldwide advocate that we should not overthink matters, and that we should take productive action instead, as did Low.
-But anyone who begins to make that focused, objective thinking effort needs to know how to eliminate and how to prevent intrusive thoughts.
+But anyone wishing to engage in more focused, action-oriented thinking needs to first know how to eliminate and prevent intrusive thoughts.
 Here’s a list of tips for how to do that:

-All normal people feel afraid and incompetent at times.
+Most people feel afraid and incompetent at times.
 They overcome that by behaving bravely and forthrightly.
 Think of the saying “Never let them see you sweat.”
 It was concocted by the Gillette Company in 1984, to promote antiperspirants.
-The motto appealed to the people adjusting with uncertainty to the dawning digital industry, rapid innovations in the medical and other worlds, and to a highly competitive employment world.
+The motto appealed to people adjusting with uncertainty from the dawning digital industry, rapid innovations in technology and an increasingly competitive employment environment.
 Yes, pretending not to be nervous is an act, but it pays off with increased self-confidence and an end to intrusive thoughts that fill a person with fear, anger, and other negativity.

 Someone wants to know how you’re feeling?
 Respond with “Getting better every day.”
-Your body has some ache or other?
+You’re feeling aches and pains?
 Don’t describe it to people who aren’t involved with the problem.
-When you do describe it to a doctor or to a compassionate friend, use neutral adjectives such as “cramp,” “discomfort,” or “pain.”
-Do not make this an emotional event with catastrophic “Horrible!” or “I’m gonna die!” comments.
+When you do describe it to a doctor or to a compassionate friend, use neutral words such as “cramp” or “discomfort.”
+Do not make this an emotional experience with negative and extreme words like “terrible” or “agonizing.”
 When someone annoys you, describe the nuisance in a factual manner such as “You’re too loud, it hurts my ears.”
-Do not announce “You act like you were raised in a barn!”
-Angry or catastrophic vocabulary tends to bring on intrusive thoughts that condemn the people, situations and expectations in your life.
+Do not announce “You act like you were raised in a barn,” as your negative vocabulary tends to bring on intrusive thoughts that condemn the people, situations and expectations in your life.